 - 26 March: Using the CCAFS MOT to identify low emission options in multiple regions and agricultural production systems in Ethiopia (technicians only)

 - 27 March: Using the CCAFS-MOT to meet NDC targets (policy influencers and technicians)

-CCAFS-MOT has been developed with support from CCAFS, the University of Aberdeen, the United States Government, and the United Kingdom’s Natural Environment Research Council (NERC).
+The CCAFS-MOT has been developed with support from CCAFS, the University of Aberdeen, the United Kingdom’s Natural Environment Research Council (NERC), the United States Department of State (DOS), the United States Department of Agriculture (USDA), and the United States Agency for International Development (USAID).
 CCAFS is carried out with support from CGIAR Fund Donors and through bilateral funding agreements.
 For details please visit the donors page.